chainguard-dev/tekton-demo/terraform/development/tekton/README.md

 This phase focus on deploying Kubernetes applications:
 * Tekton Pipelines
 * Tekton Chains
-* SPIRE

 This phase requires access to the GKE cluster via the bastion.

-### Deploying Terraform via Github Actions
+### Deploying Terraform via GitHub Actions

-Terraform is deployed via a Github Action in the `Cray-HPE/GCP-OCI-Prod-Admin-Setup` Github project.
+Terraform is deployed via a GitHub Action in the `tekton-demo` GitHub project.

-The Github Action can be found here: https://github.com/Cray-HPE/GCP-OCI-Prod-Admin-Setup/actions/workflows/provision-tekton.yaml

 There are two modes for running this workflow:
 * `plan`
 * `apply`

 Selecting `plan` will print out intended changes to infrastructure Terraform will make, but will not apply them.
-Selecting `apply` will apply the changes to the infrastrcutre.
+Selecting `apply` will apply the changes to the infrastructure.

 **Always run `plan` and ensure the changes are acceptable before running `apply`.**

-## Github Actions Authentication to GCP
+## GitHub Actions Authentication to GCP
-Github Actions is able to access the GCP project by running under the `github-actions@oci-tekton-service-dev.iam.gserviceaccount.com` service account in the `oci-tekton-service-dev` GCP project.
+GitHub Actions is able to access the GCP project by running under the service account in the GCP project.
 This service account has all required permissions to create the required Terraform infrastructure.

-The authentication between GCP and Github was set up by following this [blog post](https://cloud.google.com/blog/products/identity-security/enabling-keyless-authentication-from-github-actions).
+The authentication between GCP and GitHub was set up by following this [blog post](https://cloud.google.com/blog/products/identity-security/enabling-keyless-authentication-from-GitHub-actions).
-For convenience, there is a script [github-oidc-setup.sh](../scripts/github-oidc-setup.sh) that can be run to set up the Github identity pool in GCP again.
+For convenience, there is a script [GitHub-oidc-setup.sh](../scripts/GitHub-oidc-setup.sh) that can be run to set up the GitHub identity pool in GCP again.

-This script also creates the `github-actions@oci-tekton-service-dev.iam.gserviceaccount.com` service account if it doesn't exist and applies all required IAM roles to it.
+This script also creates the service account if it doesn't exist and applies all required IAM roles to it.

 ## Connecting to the GKE Cluster